hack4impact-mcgill/mu-map/README.md

 ### How To Set Up Backend
 - Ensure you have npm and docker installed.
-- Run 'npm install' inside backend folder.
+- Run `npm install` inside backend folder.
-- Run 'docker pull kartoza/postgis' to pull a ready-to-go postgres image with postgis.
+- Run `docker pull kartoza/postgis:latest` to pull a ready-to-go postgres image with postgis.
-- Run 'docker volume create pg_data' to create a volume for persisting database data.
-- Run 'docker run --rm --name my_postgis -P -p 5301:5432 -t -v pg_data:/var/lib/postgresql kartoza/postgis' to start the container.
+- Run `docker run --rm --name my_postgis -P -p 5301:5432 kartoza/postgis` to start the container.
-- Create a file called '.env' in the backend root and copy the contents of '.sample-env' in it.
-NOTE: if you are running the (deprecated) docker toolbox instead of docker desktop, type 'docker-machine ip' into your command line, and paste the output into your DB_HOST .env variable.
+- Create a file called **.env** in the backend root and copy the contents of **.sample-env** in it.
+NOTE: if you are running the (deprecated) docker toolbox instead of docker desktop, type `docker-machine ip` into your command line, and paste the output into your DB_HOST .env variable.
 - You can remove the old database image and container to free up space on your machine.

 ### How To Run Backend